Are Citations Worth the Effort?

 How Do Local Citations Work?

-So, having citations, in the first place, optimized or not, will allow more consumers to discover you and your business.
+So, having citations, whether optimized or not, will allow more consumers to discover you and your business.

 Organic and Local Ranking

-And so, if your citation is consistent and accurate across well-established and indexed portals, Google will reciprocate by giving you more prominence to its SERPS.
+Therefore, if your citations are consistent and accurate across well-established online business directories and indexed portals, Google could reciprocate by giving you more prominence to its SERPS.